 Lyme Syndrome is caused not only by the Borrelia organism but by the lipoproteins antigens which are in the Lyme vaccine and many other injectable agents; the antigens are similar to a long list of new, abnormal molecular structures that humans and animals now have in their bodies.

 In dogs, the number of cases is unclear because of a lack of central reporting agency.
-The closest thing we have to central reporting of Lyme disease in dogs is DogsandTicks.com website where a map is kept of positive cases of Lyme Disease from the SNAP-4DX ELIZA test that is run in veterinary clinics across the US.
-95% of the cases are found in just 12 states but according to cumulative statistics recently released by IDEXX Laboratories, Inc., nearly half of the states (23) have reported 500+ Lyme-positive dogs between 2001 and July 2009, seven more states logged between 251 and 500 and not a single state was free of Lyme-positive dogs.
+95% of the Lyme Disease cases are found (using SNAP-4DX ELIZA test) in just 12 states but according to cumulative statistics recently released by IDEXX Laboratories, Inc., nearly half of the states (23) have reported 500+ Lyme-positive dogs between 2001 and July 2009, seven more states logged between 251 and 500 and not a single state was free of Lyme-positive dogs.

 Laboratory Lyme Disease?